guysadan/final_project/README.md

 # WebDev Course - Guy Sadan - 303012561
 # General Instructions
-*You should run npm install for node_modules(I ignored tgus folder in .gitignore) and run the following commands as root.
+*You should run npm install for node_modules(I ignored this folder in .gitignore) and run the following commands as root.
 1.Calculator Function.
 src/calculator.js
 2.Unit Tests.